 What is indoor air quality?

-Poor IAQ contributes to both short and long term health issues which can lead to decreased productivity, absenteeism, and possible litigation.
+Indoor air pollution carries significant short and long-term health risks for inhabitants.
 Typical symptoms associated with poor indoor air quality include eye, nose, and throat irritation, headache, nausea, dizziness, and fatigue.
-In some cases exposure to indoor air pollution can lead to acute and chronic respiratory illnesses including asthma, lung cancer, pneumonia, systemic hypertension, chronic obstructive pulmonary disease (COPD), Legionnaires’ disease, and humidifier fever.
+In some cases, exposure to indoor air pollution can lead to acute and chronic respiratory illnesses, including asthma, lung cancer, pneumonia, systemic hypertension, chronic obstructive pulmonary disease (COPD), Legionnaires’ disease, and humidifier fever.
 See below for a table of major sources and potential health effects of indoor air pollution.

 - IAQ complaint investigation and analysis